 Bellflowers in The Victorian Flower Language

-White or cream-colored Bellflowers in particular were popular among Victorians for bouquets and symbolic arrangements.
-This attractive bloom was considered to carry a meaning of gratitude during this time period.
+White or cream-colored Bellflowers, in particular, were popular among Victorians for bouquets and symbolic arrangements.
+This attractive bloom was considered to carry a meaning of gratitude during this period.

 It was commonly given as a way of thanking someone who had done a favor for you.
 It could also convey a romantic meaning if chosen in a magenta or pink color instead.

-Pyramid-shaped Bellflower blooms were considered to symbolically represent constancy instead.
+Pyramid-shaped Bellflower blooms were considered to represent constancy instead of symbolically.
 It was often used to indicate a desire to remain committed to someone despite difficulties.

 Bellflowers Christian Symbolism

 The meaning of gratitude is often attributed to the Bellflower, and this meaning comes directly from Christian myth.
 Harebells, in particular, or Campanula rotundifolia, were considered to be dedicated to St. Dominic.